-Council has a Street Tree Plan, available on Council's web site, which should be consulted when preparing a public domain plan.
+Council's tree mapping in its Public Domain Guidelines has a Street Tree Plan, available on request, which should be consulted when preparing a public domain plan.
 Species selection for city centre developments should be appropriate for proposed building heights and city centre micro climates to mitigate the urban heat island effect.